 Amidst the clatter of advice around me telling me I should quit, I decided to stay and see how the new guy played out.
 Good call.
 Within a year he performed below expectations (as I suspected he would) and I was asked to take the job.

 Be thoughtful when sh** happens.
-Think beyond the next hill.
+Think beyond the next hill for developing a successful career.

 Being that person who can talk about a subject and get others excited over the prospects it has for them is an amazing gift that gets you noticed and prepared for greater leadership.

-My suggestions for you — be informal, really know your topic and be passionate about it, talk in simple language, lose the podium and inject some humour along the way.
+My suggestions for you — be informal, really know your topic and be passionate about it, talk in simple language, lose the podium and inject some humor along the way.

 Successful careers are built by people stand apart from the crowd, who make the conscious decision to display a needed skill or competency in a way that is different than how others perform.
 This approach is based on the fact that it’s difficult to notice an individual in a herd; everyone looks the same and they act the same.
 And if a person isn’t noticed, they will miss opportunities that come their way.